DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 - Some tomes come with most / all of these slots pre-filled, but some slots may remain empty so the player can acquire more throughout their run.
 - These passive abilities can be anything from stat boosts to effects that trigger under specific circumstances.

+#### Progressing Through the Run / Getting Stronger
+- At the end of each floor, the player has a couple options
+-

 ### Starting a Run
 - Every time you start a run, you are given a series of random questions from a very LARGE pool of possible questions (Use data assets or something for this)
 	- These questions have a LARGE list of possible responses